 The CRA (Canada revenue agency) provides a grace period so that you do not need to make any payment to your RRSP (registered retirement saving plan) in the year of withdrawal or the subsequent year.

 Here, it is to be noted that in case you fail to mention the repayment amount while making your tax return, after two years of the extended period, the amount will be added to your taxable revenue.

-It is evident that the rules are complex but seeking advice from an expert in professional tax preparation service in Mississauga & Etobicoke or nearby city before withdrawing money from your RRSP, can surely help you out in this.
+It is evident that the rules are complex but seeking advice from an expert in professional tax preparation service in Mississauga & Etobicoke or a nearby city before withdrawing money from your RRSP, can surely help you out in this.

 2. The amount for children’s fitness

 If your child or children are under the age of 16 or 18 (in case of children with physical disabilities) and you have registered their names in a physical activity program, you or your husband or wife can claim the children’s fitness tax credit for up to $500 per child.

 The physical activity program covers a vast area of activities and some of them are